deanmax/Distributed_FS/README.md

 ## Note
 * make sure you have a JDK version at least 1.7 to compile and run this program.
 * there's no logs. all logs will be printed out to the standart output
+* file server space limit is set to 32K bytes